iholl/sagebrush_threat_analysis/README.md

 # Sagebrush Threat Analysis
-This repo is used to generate data to to analyze the status of sage brush ecosystems through historic time.
+This repo is used to generate data to to analyze the status of sagebrush ecosystems through historic time.

 # How to use this repository:
 - clone to repo to your location machine, generate the conda environment from the requirements.txt and run the code.